MistyCommunity/Documentation/src/content/docs/robots/misty-ii.md

 # {{title}}

 Welcome!
 Your Misty II Field Trial robot has been designed and built by the Misty Robotics team.
-For safety during shipping, Misty II arrives with her battery disconnected.
 Start here for a quick guide to setting up your robot.

 **Important!** Misty II features a built-in carrying handle on the back of her head.
 Grip this handle to carry your robot.

 **Note:** To avoid the risk of driving Misty off a high surface, we recommend either working with your robot on the floor or temporarily elevating the treads so the robot cannot drive.
 To do this, you can place books or blocks between Misty's treads.

 ## What's in the Box?

 Misty II arrives with her magnetic headpiece and "backpack" attached.
 In addition to Misty, your package arrives with the following items:

 * charging pad
+* charging pad AC power supply
-* power supply
+* Misty II AC power supply
-* Misty II Getting Started guide
+* This Getting Started guide

 Some Field Trial robots may also arrive with a USB-to-Ethernet adapter.